joshuatankuan/Monte-Carlo-Simulations-using-Ensemble-Model-for-Population-Health/README.md

 ## How to use the files

 The files are in .html format.
+Click on the link to view the file.
-Kindly download the files onto your computer and run it in your browser (Safari, Chrome or Microsoft Edge).
+If the link does not work, kindly download the .html files onto your computer and run it in your browser (Safari, Chrome or Microsoft Edge).

 ## Files in this Repository